respiratory-immunology-lab/metabolome-lipidome-MSDIAL/hmdb_processing/README.md

 hmdb_df <- readRDS('/path/to/hmdb/dataframe/')
 ```

-Then, using the `add_hmdb()` function available above, you can search the HMDB annotations in the data.frame and add them to your `SummarizedExperiment` objects, as shown below with an example stool metabolomics object.
+Then, using the `add_hmdb()` function available above, we can search the HMDB annotations in the data.frame and add them to our `SummarizedExperiment` objects, as shown below with an example stool metabolomics object.

 If you are using the output of the `pmp_preprocess()` function, you should annotate both the `glog_results` and `imputed_results` list components for consistency in case you need to use the imputed values downstream instead of the glog-transformed data.